Overview

 1. Developer proposes an amendment (XLS specification)

-2. Community discussion and code implementation
+2. Community discussion and code rollout

 3. Validators enable the amendment flag